JarbasHiveMind/ovos-hivemind-pipeline-plugin/README.md

 == Identity successfully connected to HiveMind!
 ```

-If this step fails, your skill will also fail to connect to HiveMind
+> ⚠️ If this step fails, ovos-core will also fail to connect to HiveMind

 ## Slave Mode